matthias-reis/carda-gatsby/content/wordpress/articles/2020-10---heavybird-gruender-evan-glenn-adams.md

 ## "For Heavybird I've focused on recording"

 **Evan:** 2015 was a real turning point for me, so much has happened since then.
 I’ve recommitted myself to music, I met my soulmate and we got married, and I’ve worked a variety of musically-unrelated full time jobs through it all.
 For Heavybird I’ve mostly focused on recording, and the few shows I have played have all varied pretty wildly in how they sounded.
-Just in this past year or so I’ve done three releases of ambient music under the name “soft static,” recorded drums for and toured with my magical friend Luis Mojica, contributed drums to an upcoming album by Sheepish Wonder, and got through the second draft of a novel.
+Just in this past year or so I’ve done three releases of ambient music under the name "soft static,” recorded drums for and toured with my magical friend Luis Mojica, contributed drums to an upcoming album by Sheepish Wonder, and got through the second draft of a novel.
 I tend to keep myself pretty busy.

 **Anne:** Are you collaborating with other musicians for Heavybird?